jksinton/littlesleeper/README.md

 The main difference between LittleSleeper2 and Neil's is that instead of reading the audio directly from a microphone, Littlesleeper2 processes the audio data from an MP3 stream hosted by a Raspbery Pi.

 This allows the processing and web hosting to be handled completely by the RPi or offloaded to another computer that has a python environment.
-I primarily use the latter, so I canoffload the processing to another server.
+I primarily use the latter, so I can offload the processing to another server.
 However, I have briefly tested Littlesleeper2 on the Raspberry Pi and it seemed to outperform my Ubuntu Server based on CPU load.

 The architecure is shown below: